-My back was against the wall, Dad’d ordered me to come to the dance, way out here in the middle of nowhere.
+My back was against the wall, because Dad’d ordered me to come to the dance, way out here in the middle of nowhere.
 Parents do that sort of thing, even when you’re completely grown.
 Why?

-I leaned against the wall, so I’d have at least one direction out of four that someone couldn’t sneak up on me from, as pretty country girls and not so pretty smiled hard, or their moms did, before pinching and prodding their daughters my way; so I tried to not make eye contact, while clutching my Garba sticks, and planning to just chuck it all and escape unscathed.
+I kept my back against the wall, so I’d have at least one direction out of four that someone couldn’t sneak up on me from, as pretty country girls and the not so pretty smiled hard, or their moms grinned too much, before pinching and prodding their daughters my way.
+I was very much trying not to make eye contact, while clutching my Garba sticks, and planning to just chuck it all and escape unscathed.

-She made a face.
 I made one right back at her.
-She made an “eek!” face followed by a wide-eyes heads up gesture, as a determined mom with the intent of a football tackler headed my way, to find out “why you’re thinking yourself too good for my little girl.”
+She made an “eek!” face followed by a wide-eyes heads up gesture, as a determined mom with the intent of a football tackler headed my way, obviously to find out “why you’re thinking yourself too good for my little girl.”

 My new friend intercepted.

-My lovely rescuer had eyes like warm brandy, and a figure and face that held my fascinated gaze.
+My lovely dancing rescuer had soul-filled eyes like warm dark brandy, and a graceful figure and lovely face that held my fascinated gaze.
 That is not a bad thing, if a somewhat shallow one.
-The Garba ended and the moms were now concentrating on another unattached man, like wolves on a tired gazelle.
+The Garba ended and the intense mothers were now concentrating on another apparently unattached man, like wolves on a tired gazelle.
 I flinched away from Mrs. Paritosh’s glance back to see if I were now attached and still engaged wi—.

-“Thank you, sir, for dancing with me,” she said in bashful softness.
+“Thank you, sir, for dancing with me,” my cunning partner said in bashful softness.

 “Why so shy now?”
 She blushed, looked away, as if about to flee.
-“No, really, why?”
+“No, really, why?
+Please tell me.”

 “You needed help.
-Mothers are ruthless when they find a fine catch, or even just a man just barely still breathing.”
-I laughed, and Mrs. Paritosh glared at me, then at my rescuer, sniffed, and then turned her back on us.
+Mothers are ruthless when they find a fine catch, or even a man just barely still breathing.”
+That made me laugh, rather loudly, and Mrs. Paritosh glared at me, then at my rescuer, sniffed in disgust, and then turned her back on us.
 I felt better right away.

 * * * *

 It’d been weeks.
-I’d say exactly how long, by days, hours, and minutes, but it might sound too pathetic.
-The Garba.
+I’d say exactly how long, by days, hours, and minutes, seconds even; but it might sound too pathetic.
+The Garba dance.
 Irate Mrs. Paritosh on my trail about not dancing with her unmarried daughter.
-I was rescued.
-I’d shared one dance and my lovely rescuer’d vanished without leaving her name.
+I was rescued and had shared one dance before my lovely rescuer had vanished without leaving me her name.

 Nor did anyone else know, not even somewhat famous or, perhaps, infamous Mrs. Paritosh.

-I left the office, distracted but not hungry for lunch, and entered the crowded streets, thinking I must get back to the country, to try again to find her — yes, I said again — and perhaps hire a professional investigator to find her with my description of “lovely, she was lovely to her soul,” when I found her.
+I left the office, distracted but not hungry for lunch, and entered the midday crowded streets, thinking I must get back to the country, to try again to find her — yes, I said again — and perhaps hire a professional investigator to find her with my description of “lovely, she was lovely to her soul,” when I found her.

-“Hey!
-HEY!”
-Everyone looked around, startled at my outburst, all except her, as I followed.
-Down long streets, and an ally or two.
+Everyone looked around, startled at my outburst, all except her, as I followed after her.
+Down long streets and an ally or two.
 Into a flower market, I’d always only ever been to before when I was quite small.
-I was tired of following and wanted to know the cherished answer she’d not given: her name.
+I grew tired of following, wanting to know the cherished answer she’d not given: her name.
 And more.

 I caught her up, and I fear I forgot myself and grabbed her around.